 What is stuttering?

 Stuttering is a speech disorder in which sounds, syllables, or words are repeated or prolonged, disrupting the normal flow of speech.
-These speech disruptions may be accompanied by struggling behaviors, such as rapid eye blinks or tremors of the lips.
+These speech disruptions may be accompanied by struggling behaviors (secondary behaviors), such as rapid eye blinks, tremors of the lips, or movement of the extremities.
 Stuttering can make it difficult to communicate with other people, which often affects a person's quality of life.

 Symptoms of stuttering can vary significantly throughout a person's day.
 In general, speaking before a group or talking on the telephone may make a person's stuttering more severe, while singing, reading, or speaking in unison may temporarily reduce stuttering.

 Stuttering is sometimes referred to as stammering and by a broader term, disfluent speech.

 Roughly three million Americans stutter.
 Stuttering affects people of all ages.
 It occurs most often in children between the ages of 2 and 5 as they are developing their language skills.
 Approximately 5 percent of all children will stutter for some period in their life, lasting from a few weeks to several years.
 Boys are twice as likely to stutter as girls; as they get older, however, the number of boys who continue to stutter is three to four times larger than the number of girls.
 Most children outgrow stuttering.
 About 1 percent or less of adults stutter.

 We make speech sounds through a series of precisely coordinated muscle movements involving breathing, phonation (voice production), and articulation (movement of the throat, palate, tongue, and lips) (see figure).
 Muscle movements are controlled by the brain and monitored through our senses of hearing and touch.

 Viewers share their comments

 Parenting and Pregnancy